-Durango is committed to reducing greenhouse gas emissions and increasing the amount of electricity that comes from renewable sources, both as a municipality and community-wide.
+Durango is committed to reducing greenhouse gas emissions and increasing the amount of electricity that comes from renewable sources.
+This includes both direct municipal operations as well as community-wide emissions.

 2030 - 50%* greenhouse gas emissions reduction compared to 2016 levels, and 50% of electricity from renewable sources.